nirajp82/Ansible/01_01_Ansible_Config.md

 **Configuration Hierarchy:**

 1. **Built-in Defaults:**
    Ansible has built-in default values for various configuration options.
 These serve as the baseline settings.
+The built-in default values for Ansible configuration options are defined within the Ansible source code itself.
+These default values are part of the Ansible codebase and are not stored in a separate file.
+When you install Ansible, these default values are included in the executable and are used by Ansible when no other configuration source (such as configuration files, environment variables, or command-line options) provides specific values for the options

 2. **Global Configuration File (`/etc/ansible/ansible.cfg`):**
    A global configuration file is located at `/etc/ansible/ansible.cfg`.
 Settings in this file apply globally to all users and playbooks unless overridden.